By-Laws Of The Pilgrim Edward Doty Society

 - Section 2 Deputy Governor The Deputy Governor shall, in the absence of the Governor, perform the duties of the Governor.

 - Section 3 Secretary/Treasurer The Secretary/Treasurer shall have the custody of the minutes, other records and papers of the Society.
-The S/T shall keep the membership roster for the society in an updated and current condition at all times.

 - The Secretary/Treasurer shall have charge of the collection, receipt and custody of the funds and securities of the Society.
 All disbursements of money shall be authorized by the Board of Trustees.
 An annual report shall be submitted by the S/T and posted in the May issue of the Newsletter.